Absolute threshold of hearing: Forced-choice methods

 Two intervals are presented to a listener, one with a tone and one without a tone.
-Listener must decide which interval had the tone in it.
-The number of the intervals can be increased, but this may cause problems to the listener who has to remember which interval contained the tone.
+The listener must decide which interval had the tone in it.
+The number of intervals can be increased, but this may cause problems for the listener who has to remember which interval contained the tone.

 Adaptive methods

 Unlike the classical methods, where the pattern for changing the stimuli is preset, in adaptive methods the subject's response to the previous stimuli determines the level at which a subsequent stimulus is presented.